 Clearly define your exit plan

 Some companies consider it too early to discuss termination while negotiating SaaS contracts.
 They are so wrong.
-You should make it clear with the vendor and understand their exit clauses in case things don’t work out well.
+You should clarify with the vendor and understand their exit clauses if things don’t work out well.

 You need to ask the right questions here.